SC5/google-documents-api/README.md

 * @param  {String} id - Document id
 * @return {String}    - Document content as HTML (root element is <html>)

+If you intend to display document contents as part of app/site, observe that the returned string is full-page HTML.
+Therefore is recommended to wrap it up in iframe to encapsulate styles and avoid the doc and your app/site from breaking each other.

 ## License

 MIT